 Mibatou had had her surgery!
 The doctors successfully released the skin restricting her hand and she is already back in the ward resting.
 Please be praying for her as she now starts the hard work of recovering!

 Send a Message to Mibatou

-We'll deliver your message to Mibatou at her hospital bed.
+We'll deliver your message to Mibatou as soon as we see her.